Tax Structure: Tax Base, Tax Rate, Proportional, Regressive, and Progressive Taxation

 A regressive tax is higher at lower incomes.
 The most prominent regressive tax is the Social Security tax, because the tax drops to 0, when earned income exceeds the Social Security wage base limit.
 Regressive taxes especially hurt the poor.
 The inequitable effects of regressive or proportional taxes are often mitigated by payments to the poor and by exempting essential products and services, such as food, from regressive and proportional taxes.

 A tax can also be regressive if it places a greater burden on poorer people.
 Flat taxes, for instance, place a greater burden on poor people because, even though the tax is the same for everyone, the tax is a greater proportion of income for a poor person than for a rich person.
 Even proportional taxes can be regressive.
 For instance, if the tax rate was 10% for everyone, that 10% of income represents a greater burden for poor people because they need all their money to live.
-Taking 10% from a rich person probably would not lower their standard living at all because they have so much more than what they need to live well.
+Taking 10% from a rich person would not lower their standard living at all because they have so much more than what they need to live well.
 The marginal utility of money declines with increasing wealth, so much so that taking 10% from someone who makes $10,000 annually is much more burdensome than taking 10% from someone who earns $1 million annually, even though the tax revenue from the wealthy person is $100,000 while the tax revenue from the poor person is only $1000.
-This is why some rich people pay many millions of dollars for a painting or other collectibles because they cannot use it to improve their quality of life, so they invest it.
+This is why some rich people pay many millions of dollars for a painting or other collectible: they do not use it to improve their quality of life, they invest it or they buy it to flaunt their wealth.

 Continuing the above example, if the 20% tax rate is only applied to that portion of the income between $50,000 and $100,000, then Jane would owe $5000 on the first $50,000 of income and $10,000 on the 2nd $50,000 of income, a total tax liability of $15,000.

 Without marginal tax rates, a progressive tax would skew economic decisions and would be viewed as unfair.
 For instance, if the 20% tax rate was applied to all earned income and Jane only earned $60,000, then she must pay $12,000 in taxes, 2.4 times more than Bill's taxes, even though she only made 1.2 times more than Bill.
 A more extreme example, consider what happens if Jane makes $50,001.
 Then she must pay $10,000, $5000 more than what Bill must pay, even though he earned only $1 less.
-Hence, without marginal tax rates, a pay increase could actually result in a decrease in disposable income.
-A person's tax bracket is the highest tax bracket applicable to her income level.
+Hence, without marginal tax rates, a pay increase could decrease disposable income.

 A progressive, marginal tax rate also makes economic sense, since money, like everything else, has a declining marginal utility.
-In other words, $1 is worth a lot more to someone who earns $10,000 per year than to someone who makes $10 million per year.
+In other words, $1 is worth a lot more to someone who earns $10,000 annually than to someone who makes $10 million annually.
 Poor people need the money to buy essentials, whereas rich people spend their money for luxuries, so the wealthy can pay higher taxes without seriously lowering their standard of living.

-The new Republican tax policy, passed at the end of 2017, known as the Tax Cuts and Jobs Act, has changed the tax brackets for 2018 and afterwards.
-Congruent to the Republicans' tax objective to benefit the wealthy, most of the benefits in the change to tax brackets go to those who earn more than $200,000.
+The new Republican tax policy, passed at the end of 2017, the Tax Cuts and Jobs Act, has changed the tax brackets for 2018 and afterwards.
+Congruent to the Republicans' tax objective to benefit the wealthy, most of the benefits in the change to tax brackets go to those earning more than $200,000.
 The marriage penalty has also been eliminated for all tax brackets, except the top 2.

 Upper Limits for Taxable Income Brackets